sam55silver/Automations/README.md

 This program will change you background image to the NASA pic of the day!
 Majority of the code was taken from https://www.youtube.com/watch?v=VLNcnROUTb8&t=499s&ab_channel=PythonEngineer

 I plan on setting this code to launch every time I log into my laptop!

+## BitcoinTracker.py

+This program checks the price of bitcoin every 5 minutes.
+If it is lower than a certain threshold then send a notification to ITFFF (App on my phone)

+It is very simple at this point but there is a lot more I could do with this program... potentially a project for later.